gsalac7/MovieRecommender/README.md

 1. **Clone or Download the Repository:**
    Ensure that you have the Prolog files in your working directory.

+### Setting up the prolog facts

+We have created a python script `convert.py`, to retrieve the data from the datasets and create the prolog file `movies.pl`

+In order to run the script, move all the csv files to the same directory as the `convert.py` script and execute using `python convert.py`.
+This will create a `movies.pl` file.

+This repository already has the `movies.pl` file with the prolog facts taken from the dataset, and the prolog rules used to recommend moveis to the user

 ## Running the System

 1. **Open Command Prompt:**